-These Easy Ricotta and Spinach Stuffed Shells make the perfect vegetarian weeknight meal.
-Make it ahead and bake it to cheesy perfection in under 30 minutes!
+Stuffed shells with spinach are the perfect vegetarian weeknight meal.
+Make this easy pasta recipe ahead and bake it to cheesy perfection in under 30 minutes!

 NEVER MISS A POST!
 FOLLOW ME ON:

 If you know me, you’ll know I love serving a good comfort food meal to my family after a long day.
-This Easy Ricotta and Spinach Stuffed Shells recipe is one of my favourite comforting recipes that’s simple yet oh so flavourful!
-It’s really proof of the fact that the best dishes are made with real, simple, wholesome ingredients – that’s definitely part of my cooking philosophy here on The Busy Baker…let fresh, good quality ingredients speak for themselves and stay away from packaged and pre-prepared foods with tons of additives.
+This spinach and ricotta stuffed shells is one of my favourite comforting recipes that’s simple yet oh so flavourful!
+It’s really proof of the fact that the best dishes are made with real, simple, wholesome ingredients – that’s definitely part of my cooking philosophy here on The Busy Baker.
+Let fresh, good quality ingredients speak for themselves and stay away from packaged and ready to eat foods with tons of additives.
 Simple is best!

-To make recipes like these Easy Ricotta and Spinach Stuffed Shells really simple, look for store-bought marinara sauce that contains nothing but tomatoes, herbs, and maybe some olive oil.
-Find yourself some high-quality dried pasta (Barilla is my brand of choice), and buy fresh cheeses from the deli section of your grocery store (or better yet, hit up an Italian or European market if you have one near by) and grab fresh herbs and spinach from the produce section.
+To make recipes like stuffed shells with spinach really simple, look for store-bought marinara sauce that contains nothing but tomatoes, herbs, and maybe some olive oil.
+Also, be sure to use high-quality pasta (Barilla is my brand of choice), and buy fresh cheeses from the deli section of your grocery store.
+Or, better yet, hit up an Italian or European market if you have one near by.
+Also, use fresh herbs and spinach from the produce section.
 Using fresh, high-quality ingredients not only makes this dinner easy to make, but it’ll take the flavour to the next level as well!

-If you’re a big fan of spinach like me, these Ricotta and Spinach Stuffed Shells are definitely the recipe for you!
+If you’re a big fan of spinach like me, then Ricotta Stuffed Shells with Spinach is definitely the recipe for you!
 And you’ll probably also love my Easy One Pan Spinach and Ricotta Cannelloni recipe.
 It’s a total comfort-food baked pasta dish with creamy spinach and ricotta filling and an easy homemade Marinara sauce.
 Both of these recipes are quick, easy to make, and restaurant-quality delicious!!

 NEVER MISS A POST!
 FOLLOW ME ON:

-I hope you love these Ricotta and Spinach Stuffed Shells as much as we do!
+I hope you love the ricotta stuffed shells with spinach as much as we do!
 Let me know in the comments below, what’s your favourite cheesy meal?
 I’d love to know!

 Looking for more recipes like this?
 You’ll love these: